Johnny (1980 film)

 Johnny is a 1980 Indian Tamil-language crime thriller film written and directed by Mahendran.
 The film stars Rajinikanth, Sridevi and Deepa.
 Featuring Rajinikanth in a dual role, it revolves around the eponymous con artist who is implicated for a crime committed by Vidyasagar, a lookalike.

 Johnny is the first original script directed by Mahendran.
 It was released on 15 August 1980.
 Though the film disappointed audiences in the first two weeks of its run because its title gave the impression of an action entertainer, it picked up in the third week and became a commercial success, running for over 100 days in theatres.
+A similar english movie Notting Hill was made later in 1999.

 Plot

 Johnny, a con artist, indulges in cons with his friend to settle his father's debts.
 Johnny was born out of wedlock; his mother never got the recognition and dignity of a wife.
 Though Johnny is upset on never getting recognised legally as a son, he decides to help his father by clearing his loans.
 Johnny, a fan of singer Archana, never misses her concerts, which is also noticed by Archana.
 A romance develops between the two, but neither expresses it.

 Vidyasagar, a barber, lives in a bungalow away from the city.
 Once when he returns home after getting drunk and losing control, he is helped by Bhama, a homeless orphan.
 When Bhama requests him to employ her for domestic work, he relents.
 Bhama, slightly greedy and indecisive, always aspires for better things in life.
 However, her beauty and innocence makes Vidyasagar fall in love with her.
 He protects and cares for her and buys her new clothes.

 Johnny cons a businessman, who files a police complaint.
 When he sees Vidyasagar at a salon, he mistakes him for Johnny and calls the police.
 The commissioner investigates the case along with the superintendent.
 Since Vidyasagar was in the salon when the con took place, the commissioner believes the thief is someone else.
 The police start hunting for Johnny and also monitor Vidyasagar.
 Johnny's friend visits the salon and mistakes Vidyasagar for Johnny.
 Upon realising Vidyasagar is another man, he brings Johnny to meet him.

 Learning of the troubles Vidyasagar is facing because of his crimes, Johnny visits Vidyasagar and reveals himself as the culprit.
 To protect Vidyasagar from the police, Johnny tells him to remain home for 10 days so that he can resolve all issues and come clean.
 Archana expresses her love for Johnny, but he hesitates to reciprocate due to his background.
 When Archana misunderstands his hesitation, thinking he is doubting her integrity and character, Johnny confesses his love and seeks time to settle a few things before marrying her.
 Johnny eventually settles all his father's loans, only to witness his father die.